Looking for the best frying pan out there? What makes a frying pan "the best"?

 Deep Saute pan

 All purpose pan ideal for many tasks, esp. if stainless.
-Searing, browning, deep-frying, poaching, soups, stocks, and doubles as large sauce pan.
+Searing, browning, deep-frying, poaching, and doubles as large sauce pan or small stock pot.

-There are probably more pans with skillet-like attributes, but we'll stop there.
+There are probably more pans with frying-pannish attributes, but we'll stop there.
 This is a good introduction to different skillet-type pans and what tasks they're best for.

 Yes, there is a difference.
 (For a more detailed analysis, see Should I Buy a Skillet or a Saute Pan (or Both)?)

-Yes, you know what a skillet is--but just so we're on the same page, let's define the term clearly.
-Because "skillet" can mean different things to different people.
+Yes, you know what a frying pan is--but just so we're on the same page, let's define the term clearly.
+Because "frying pan" can mean different things to different people.

-Officially, a skillet (also called a frying pan) is a shallow, flat-bottomed pan with sloped sides used for frying, searing, and browning foods.
+Officially, a frying pan is a shallow, flat-bottomed pan with sloped sides used for frying, searing, and browning foods.
 It typically has a long, heat-resistant handle, a helper handle if it's more than 10-inches in diameter, and no lid.